reazen/relude-random/README.md

 - When generating random values in a range, each possible value is equally likely to occur
 - The next value from a generator can't be easily predicted, unless you know both the implementation details and the seed
-- Patterns are unlikely to emerge
+- Sequences of random values are extremely unlikely to repeat

 ### Generators

-A generator is a data structure (`Generator.t('a)`) that represents the ability to produce random values of some type `'a`.
+A `Generator.t('a)` is a type that represents the ability to produce random values of some type `'a`.
 To run one, you call `Generator.run` with a generator and a seed (see below). `run` returns a value of type `'a` and a new seed, to be used with your next call to `Generator.run`.

 In addition to `run`, generators can also be constructed via functions like `RandomInt.make(~min=30, ~max=50)` (which returns a `Generator.t(int)`).